mmarcotullio/navier-stokes_vis/README.md

 # Forward and Inverse Modeling of the 3D Incompressible (Steady-State) Navier–Stokes Equations with Neural Networks ...
 A Story in Machine Learning-Driven Computational Fluid Dynamics

-An interactive visualization of neural-network-based CFD surrogate models.
-A 3D Fourier Neural Operator (FNO) predicts steady-state flow fields around a sphere in a pipe, and a CNN-based inverse model recovers the Reynolds number from the predicted flow field.

 ## Requirements